stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 rewrite rules too often.
 Still, it is important to know that they exist, as they allow us to teach complex equivalences to Idris.

+### A Note on Erasure

+Single value data types like `Unit`, `Equal`, or `SameSchema` have not runtime relevance, as values of these types are always identical.
+We can therefore always use them as erased function arguments while still being able to pattern match on these values.
+For instance, when you look at the type of `replace`, you will see that the equality proof is an erased argument.
+This allows us to run arbitrarily complex computations to produce such values without fear of these computations slowing down the compiled Idris program.

+In the next chapter, we will learn about several more single value data types, which will allow us to *refine* the values of certain types.

 ### Exercises part 4

 1. Implement `plusSuccRightSucc` yourself.